Engineering Insight Architecture Best Practices ~10 min read

 pub fn get_mut(this: &mut Arc<T>) -> Option<&mut T>

-• Smart wrappers for clone-on-write (Cow) leaves ownership versus shared access undecided at compile time.
+• Smart wrappers for clone-on-write (Cow) leave ownership versus shared access undecided at compile time.
 Shared access is always guaranteed without overhead.
 Whenever exclusive access is needed, it clones the interior resource.

-When thinking from the angle of ownership and access, purpose, contract and behavior of these smart wrappers become more easily explainable.
+When thinking from the angle of ownership and access, the purpose, contract, and behavior of these smart wrappers become more easily explainable.
+The choice comes down to two questions: are you sharing access or sharing ownership, and does it need to cross threads?

 By clearly separating and defining ownership and exclusive versus shared access, Rust’s complexity transforms into logical clarity.
 Moves, borrows, Send, Sync, and runtime checks become intuitive and predictable tools in your programming toolbox.